shahanakattil/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-You can find more references about Document Summarization from here: [Quickstart: Get started with Language Studio - Azure AI Services | Microsoft Docs](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/language-studio).
+You can find more references about Document Summarization from here: [Quickstart: Get started with Language Studio - Azure AI Services | Microsoft Docs](https://docs.microsoft.com/en-us/azure/AI-services/language-service/language-studio).
 Use this article to learn about Language Studio, and testing features of Azure AI Service for Language Integration.

 ## Summary

-In this lab, you have explored Azure Document Intelligence and Cognitive Services and extracted, analyzed, and summarized key information from documents.
+In this lab, you have explored Azure Document Intelligence and AI Services and extracted, analyzed, and summarized key information from documents.